fpc/Lazarus/languages/README.md

 If you know what you are doing, you can use PoChecker tool to refresh (regenerate) translation families (i.e. synchronize actual translations to template files).
-In order to get an access to this function, you should run tests on your translation, open Graphical Summary window (via 'Show statistics graph' button) and click on any translation family with right mouse button while pressing SHIFT key.
+In order to get an access to this function, you should run tests for your translation language, open Graphical Summary window (via 'Show statistics graph' button) and click on any translation family with right mouse button while pressing SHIFT key.

 Note that refresh function REQUIRES translation files to be accessible for WRITING.

-It is IMPORTANT to use only [PoChecker](../components/pochecker) or up-to-date [updatepofiles](../tools/updatepofiles.lpi) for refresing of translation families.
+It is IMPORTANT to use only [PoChecker](../components/pochecker) or up-to-date [updatepofiles](../tools/updatepofiles.lpi) tool for refresing translation families.
 Using other tools like built-in into your PO editor can lead to breakage.

 Make sure to rebuild first all packages whose translations will be refreshed (follow the steps from basic workflow described above).
 This is needed to make sure that all POT files are up-to-date.